Are you ready to discover your college program?

-Woz U offers a robust career services program, which includes a dedicated career coach and assistance building professional portfolios to showcase students' real-world technical skills and experience.
+Woz U offers a robust career services program.
+Each student receives a dedicated career coach and assistance in building a professional portfolio to showcase their real-world technical skills and experience.

-A public university founded in 1876, UO sits along the Willamette River in Eugene, Oregon, where it serves about 23,000 students through 316 academic programs, five colleges, and seven professional schools.
+This public university, founded in 1876, sits along the Willamette River in Eugene, Oregon, where it serves about 23,000 students through 316 academic programs, five colleges, and seven professional schools.

-One-on-one career coaching with a career director provides students with opportunities to present their knowledge, skills, and accomplishments to future employers.
+One-on-one career coaching with a career director provides each learner with opportunities to present their knowledge, skills, and accomplishments to future employers.

-A public research university located in Salt Lake City, the University of Utah serves more than 32,000 students annually.
+This public research university serves more than 32,000 students annually.
 The school participates in NCAA Division I athletics with a mascot known as "The Swoop."

 Cybersecurity Bootcamp Job Placement Assistance

-Founded in 2012 by Adam Enbar, a venture capitalist, and Avi Flombaum, a computer programmer, the Flatiron School offers an alternative education model for students wishing to accrue technical skills.
+Founded in 2012, the Flatiron School offers an alternative education model for students wishing to accrue technical skills.

-Students can complete Flatiron's 480-hour program in cybersecurity analytics in either a full- or part-time format.
+Students can complete Flatiron's 480-hour program in cybersecurity engineering in either a full- or part-time format.
 A combination of synchronous lectures and independent learning makes the program convenient for working professionals.
-The curriculum includes eight foundational courses, such as hunt skills, threat intelligence, and strategy and analysis.
+The curriculum includes eight foundational courses, such as hunting skills, threat intelligence, and strategy and analysis.

 Graduates can compete for jobs as threat intel analysts, security consultants, tier 1+ SOC analysts, and compliance analysts.

-Flatiron's career support offerings include individual career coaching, a large employer network, and a proven job-search framework, along with a money-back guarantee for graduates who don't find employment.
+Flatiron's career support offerings include individual career coaching, a large employer network, and a proven job-search framework, along with a money-back guarantee for graduates who do not find employment.